 If a single document does not show all of the name, date of birth and address then you are allowed to combine various relevant documents in aim of creating the complete picture.
 Ordinarily, governments have online services whereby these documents can be ordered for a nominal sum.
 Turnaround time will vary from country to country.

-What Documents Do I Need To Get A Tax Deduction?
+What Documents Do I Need To Get Income Tax Deductions In Japan?

 As is to be expected, you have to provide evidence that you have sent the money to aforementioned relative or dependent.
 The biggest caveat here is that if you are not sending money from a Japanese bank, you are required to get the remittance receipt translated into Japanese.
 Alternatively, if you have not remitted money, but instead allowed your dependent to use your credit card, or made purchases on their behalf then you must provide a copy of the relevant credit card statement.
 Another point to be aware of is that dependents must be sent to separately; i.e. if your wife and child are non-resident and you remit an amount of money to your wife overseas for living expenses for herself and your child, the documents relating to that remittance are treated as a remittance to your wife only, and not your child.
 Finally, if you remit money to the same dependent more than 3 times in any one given tax year then you may be required to submit a statement (upon request) detailing the reason for the remittances.